PNNL-Comp-Mass-Spec/DB-Schema-Export-Tool/README.md

 ```

 Use `/Map` or `/ColumnMap` to define a tab-delimited text file mapping source column names to target column names, by table
-* Use keyword `<Skip>` in the `TargetColumnName` column to indicate that a source column should not be included in the output file
+* Use keyword `<skip>` in the `TargetColumnName` column to indicate that a source column should not be included in the output file
 * If `/SnakeCase` is used to auto-change column names, mappings in this file will override the snake case auto-conversion
 * File format: